}

 September 19, 2024 - February 23, 2025

-In Search of Vera Molnár (À La Recherche de Vera Molnár) offers a close look at the practice of Vera Molnár, one of the pioneers of computer art, and brings together works by contemporary artists inspired by her work.
+In Search of Vera Molnár (À La Recherche de Vera Molnár) offered a close look at the practice of Vera Molnár, one of the pioneers of computer art, and brought together works by contemporary artists inspired by her work.

-In the 1960s, Vera Molnár experimented with simple algorithms, making systematic series of drawings, and later became one of the first artists to produce digital works through her work at the Sorbonne University's computer center.
-From the 1970s onwards, she made plotter drawings on perforated paper, and together with her partner, she developed the “Molnárt system”, a unique system written in the Fortran programming language that allowed for “1% disorder” in the algorithm.
+In the 1960s, Vera Molnár experimented with simple algorithms, producing a systematic series of drawings.
+She later became one of the first artists to create digital works through her involvement at the Sorbonne University's computer center.
+From the 1970s onwards, she made plotter drawings on perforated paper and, with her partner, developed the “Molnárt system”—a unique system written in the Fortran programming language that allowed for “1% disorder” in the algorithm.
 Molnár applied this system to her plotter drawings and later to her series of graphics and paintings.
-Molnár's Hommage series, inspired by the work of selected masters, includes Cézanne's Mont Sainte-Victoire, variations on the magic squares from Dürer's Melancolia I, and reinterpretations of works by Klee, Monet, Mondrian and Malevich.
+Her Hommage series, inspired by the work of selected masters, included Cézanne’s Mont Sainte-Victoire, variations on the magic squares from Dürer’s Melancolia I, and reinterpretations of works by Klee, Monet, Mondrian, and Malevich.

-At Josef Broich’s initiative, in collaboration with Stiftung für Kunst und Kultur e.V. and the Broich Digital Art Foundation, the exhibition brings together the contemporary works of 16 artists inspired by Vera Molnár.
-Working in video or augmented reality using algorithms, the artists have created works that pay homage to the practice of Molnár, who died last year at the age of 99, by using her working methods or referencing her visual world.
+At Josef Broich’s initiative, in collaboration with Stiftung für Kunst und Kultur e.V. and the Broich Digital Art Foundation, the exhibition brought together the contemporary works of 16 artists inspired by Vera Molnár.
+Working in video or augmented reality using algorithms, the artists created works that paid homage to Molnár’s practice—following her methods or referencing her visual world—after her passing in 2023 at the age of 99.

 Artists: